 1. Replace Your Windows

 Having quality windows is a must for winter weather.
-Windows help insulate your home and keep it as safe and comfortable as possible.
+Windows can help insulate your home and keep it as safe and comfortable as possible.
 Check for cracks in the window seals.
 If you notice drafts or cold air coming through, or if there is fog or condensation between the glass, your window seal could be broken and it might be time to replace your windows.
 Well-sealed replacement windows will improve your home comfort, reducing cold drafts and helping prevent heat transfer.
 Updated windows will keep your living space more consistently comfortable and ultimately lower your energy costs.

 2. Upgrade Your Siding